Relatability is where something in your game evokes something the player is already familiar with.

 The player can relate to the item, event, or character, and they can feel like they're really in the story.

-You might think people want something new, but they don't.
+People don't actually want something new.
 They want to experience something they already like, but in a board game.

 You convert the theme into a board game, and maybe put your own twist on it, but it's still that familiar thing.